 Once Bootstrapping has generated the set of extraction rules and trained a set of discriminators for each predicate, KNOWITALL begins its main extraction cycle.
-Each cycle, KNOWITALL selects a set of queries,
+Each cycle, KNOWITALL selects a set of queries, sends them to a search engine, and uses the associated extraction rules to analyze the Web pages that it downloads.

 Suppose that the query is "and other cities", from a rule with extraction pattern: NP "and other cities".
-Figure 11 shows two sentences that might be found by the query for this rule.
+Figure 12 shows two sentences that might be found by the query for this rule.
 The extraction rule correctly extracts "Fes" as a city from the first sentence, but is fooled by the second sentence, and extracts "East Coast" as a city.